 In the heart of the Tyrolean Inn Valley, just a few kilometers west of Innsbruck, lies the tranquil village of Flaurling.
 Hikers here can discover more than just impressive mountain views and rural idylls.
 A special hike - the so-called Kapellenrunde - combines cultural heritage, religious history and impressive scenery to create a tranquil experience off the beaten track.

-The route is around five kilometers long and leads through the hamlet villages around Flaurling with a gentle 200-meter climb.
+The route is around five kilometers long and leads through the hamlet villages around Flaurling with a gentle 200-meter elevation gain.
 What makes this trail so special are the seven chapels that line the path like little landmarks - each with its own story, some of which are centuries old.

 The start of the hike